Routine use cases

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "A practical way to fit face yoga into pre-makeup prep", before-after examples can be affected by routine, pose, and photo conditions.
+For "Routine fit: pre makeup prep", before-after examples can be affected by routine, pose, and photo conditions.
 It should not turn a photo into a diagnosis.
 That is why this article points to /tools/face-yoga-routine-generator for the official boundary around Orena's product claims.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, context notes around sleep, timing, and lighting can still help without making.
+If the question is about habit, comfort, or planning, context notes around sleep, timing, and lighting can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a before-skincare pause where comfort matters more than intensity.
-For "A practical way to fit face yoga into pre-makeup prep", pause when pressure, pain, or irritation appears.
+For "Routine fit: pre makeup prep", pause when pressure, pain, or irritation appears.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not treat every facial change as proof that the routine worked.
-The useful outcome is simple: the right reader leaves with one.
+The useful outcome is simple: the right reader leaves with one repeatable next move, not a.

 Editorial angle